ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

 For the remainder of this chapter, we assume that docker-compose commands are all run inside ``contrib/docker`` with the ``ckan`` virtualenv activated.

-On first runs, the postgres container could need longer to initialise the database cluster than the ckan container will wait for.
+On first runs, the postgres container could need longer to initialize the database cluster than the ckan container will wait for.
 In this case, simply restart the ckan container a few times::

     docker-compose restart ckan